susie-ku/causal_unlearning/README.md

 ## Metrics

-The code implements the proposal's three core evaluation targets:
+The code implements the three core evaluation targets:

 - `observational_accuracy`: accuracy on the spurious observational world
 - `intervened_accuracy`: accuracy when color is randomized